Remi-Gau/AVT_analysis/README.md

 `code/roi`
 1. `Extract_vert_of_interest_ROI.m` : get the vertices of interest for each ROI (reads them from the surface binary mask).

+in the cbs folder to extract beta values mapped on surfaces

+### BOLD profiles
 `code/bold_profiles/FeatPool/surf`
 1. `bold_profiles_surf_pool_hs.m` : compute the bold profiles and does the laminar GLM for each ROI, condition, contrast.
 Saves the values and the betas of the laminar GLM for each subject.
 Feature pooling from each hemisphere is done there.
 2. `bold_profiles_surf_pool_hs_grp_avg.m` : compile results from all subjects and does the group averaging